dgatf/msrc/README.md

 # MSRC - Multi Sensor for RC - Smartport, XBUS, SRXL

-This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors
+This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors.
+It adds support for several ESC telemetry protocols

-Compatible RX protocols:
+Compatible RX protocols: Smartport (FrSky), XBUS (Spektrum), SRXL v5 (Spektrum)

-- Smartport: FrSky
-- XBUS: Spektrum
-- SRXL: Spektrum

 Compatible MCUs: ATmega328P, ATmega328PB, ATmega2560 and ATmega32U4 and Teensy LC/3.x